rhobs/handbook/content/Services/RHOBS/rules-and-alerting.md

 You can refer to the app-interface [documentation](https://gitlab.cee.redhat.com/service/app-interface/-/tree/master#example-manage-a-templated-configmap-via-app-interface-openshiftnamespace-1yml) to get more information about this.

+Once your MR is merged with the desired Alertmanager configuration, the configuration file is reloaded by the Observatorium Alertmanager instances.
+To get your MR merged an approval from `app-sre` is necessary.

+You can then check if the created alerting rule is showing correctly on the configured receiver.

 ## Summary

 After this tutorial, you should be able to: